The early 2000's were an extraordinary period for the LGBT (Lesbian,

 In July 2024 the EHRC tried to clarify its guidance by stating that if an employer wanted to advertise for a woman-only job, that must only mean biological women or those who have received a gender-recognition certificate (GRC).
 Unfortunately it is very easy to obtain a GCS and no evidence of medical treatment such as hormones or surgery is required.

-Example 3.
-A 25-year old who transitioned after three years taking estrogen hormones and facial feminisation surgery.
+Example 3 .
+(Right) A 25-year old who transitioned after taking estrogen hormones and facial feminisation surgery.
 She then began a successful career as a model and appeared in Nike adverts promoting their sports bras.
-But she has not had GCS and is still attracted to CIS-women.
+But he is legally a man, has not had GCS, and is still attracted to women.
 Sadly, we are in a situation where there is a huge subjective element.
 Not accepting example 1 as a woman seems unfair but conversely accepting example 2 as a woman raises many problems - from women's toilets to women's sports to women's hospital wards.
-As for example 3, the evidence initially seems compeling that she should be treated as a woman, but what happens if a CIS-woman claims to have been raped by her?
+As for example 3, from her apperance and life style it initially seems compelling that she should be treated as a woman, but what happens if a CIS-woman claims to have been raped by her?
 Applying a law where just completing a form makes an adult man legally a "woman" not only doesn't work, but it can dangerously abuse the rights of other women.
 Impact on ChildrenPersonally, I'm very concerned about the impact that saturation trans-advocacy on social media is having on children.
 In 2000 I was a strong supporter of the earliest possible medical treatment of children with GID.
 But that was when just 1 in 4000 of UK children (the majority male to female) under 18 were being reported as having GID, in 2020 the number astonishingly reached over 2 in 100, with 76% female to male!
 Something has surely gone badly wrong when so many teenagers, particularly girls, are questioning their gender.
 The increasing number de-transitioners in their twenties - who have often had irreversible and ironically named "gender confirmation surgery" - need to be listened to.

 We seem to be reaching a once Science Fiction like scenario where every child can decide if they want to be male, female or something else - both legally and in their secondary sexual characteristics (i.e. external physical appearance).
 As a society, we need to consider carefully the implications of giving children that choice, a choice which that they may later bitterly regret.
 In my own (medically unqualified) experience there's a small proportion of transgender children who after expert medical assessment should be given pro-active medical assistance (including blockers, hormones and surgery) at the earliest possible age.
 But there's also a greater number where it would be best not to intervene medically - even if that meant them passing through puberty.
 Unfortunately, there are a substantial number of children in the middle that require the "Wisdom of Solomon" to assess correctly.
 Earthquake in the UKAs